chavo1/kitchen-ec2-test/README.md

 # This is kitchen test that will test an AMI with [nginx](https://www.nginx.com/) under Your AWS account.
-Please be aware the value of AMI image is hardcoded in "kitchen.yml" file and you shoud change it with you own.
+Please be aware the value of AMI image is hardcoded in "kitchen.yml" file and you shoud change it with your own.
 ```
+# Old value
 image_id: ami-07647a0c080280f47

+# New value
+image_id: <your AMI>

 ```
 If you have AMI with [nginx](https://www.nginx.com/) you can continue with prerequisite if no [here](https://github.com/chavo1/ami-nginx) in other repo is an explanation how to build you own.